Short-wavelength mesophases in the ground states of core-softened particles in two-dimensions: Model and Methodology

 As with the molecular dynamics stage, the aim of the numerical minimization based on these general ansatz was exploratory.
 The parameters $a$, $b$ and $\theta$ are not constrained, and in principle can represent any of the five two-dimensional Bravais lattices (oblique, rectangular, centered rectangular, triangular, and square).
 These degrees of freedom, for example, enable a hexagonal lattice to adapt to significant cluster size distortions.
 The same general ansatz can also describe non-Bravais lattices, such as those identified in previous works~\cite{Rossini2018, Mambretti2021}, where cluster 2 phases exhibit dimers with non-uniform orientations alternating along one lattice direction.

-We can evaluate the energy per particle of the system by summing the potential energy corresponding to all pairs of particles in our system:
+{ We can evaluate the energy per particle of the system by summing the potential energy corresponding to all pairs of particles in our system:

 where $n$ is the cluster size and $s$ is the number of sub-lattices (in our case $s=2$).
-Moreover, the set $\{\textbf{R}_{lm,r}\}$ and $\{\textbf{u}_{q,r}\}$ represent the positions of the center of the clusters and the positions of the particles in the cluster respect to its center for each sub-lattice $r$, respectively.
-The indexes $l$ and $m$ serve to identify a specific lattice vector once we specify the corresponding lattice vector basis.
+Moreover, the set $\{\textbf{R}_{lm}\}$ and $\{\textbf{u}_{q,r}\}$ represent the positions of the center of the clusters in a sub-lattice, while $\textbf{s}_r$ represent the position of the corresponding sub-lattice respect to the first sub-lattice (so $\textbf{s}_1 = \textbf{0}$).
+Naturally, the indexes $l$ and $m$ serve to identify a specific lattice vector once we specify the corresponding lattice vector basis.
 As an example, to reproduce the configuration in Figure \ref{fig:general_ansatz}, we should set:

-where the set $\{\textbf{a},\textbf{b}\}$ and $\textbf{b}_2$ represent the oblique vector basis of the lattice and relative position of the second sublattice respectively (see Fig. \ref{fig:general_ansatz}).
+where the set $\{\textbf{a},\textbf{b}\}$ and $\textbf{b}_2$ represent the oblique vector basis of the lattice and the relative position of the second sub-lattice, respectively (see Fig. \ref{fig:general_ansatz}).}

 The lattice positions given by these vectors will be then decorated by the cluster structure, which can be described by a finite size triangular lattice.
 For the cluster 2 geometry, for instance, the positions can be parametrized as: